haganbt/pepp/README.md

 # STATUS: Unstable, WIP.

 # PEPP
 PYLON Exporter ++.
 Utility for exporting data from DataSift PYLON as JSON or CSV.
-PEPP mandates a config driven approach to data collection, rather than code.
 It is the goal of this utility to support any combination of data extraction from a PYLON index.

+PEPP mandates a config (not code) approach to data collection.

 Features:

  * Simplified JSON config "recipe" approach
  * Export as JSON or CSV